Here’s what’s happening in York, Chester, Lancaster counties

 ▪ Al-Anon meets 8 p.m.
 Mondays at Serenity Club, 209 Grayson Road, Rock Hill; noon Tuesdays at Oakland Avenue Presbyterian Church, 421 Oakland Ave., Rock Hill; 8 p.m.
 Mondays at Grace Presbyterian Church, 2955 S.C.
 160, Fort Mill; and 8 p.m.
 Tuesdays in the house beside First Baptist Church, 121 Monroe White St., Fort Mill.

-▪ Narconon can help families with an interventions that can be the difference between life and death when an addict refuses to get help or seek treatment.
-To learn more go to narconon-suncoast.org/blog/the-power-of-an-intervention.html.
-For free addiction screenings or referrals, call 877-841-5509.

-Send Community News items and photos (JPEG images) to communitynews@heraldonline.com or to 132 W. Main St., Rock Hill, SC 29730.
+Send community news and photos (JPEG images) to communitynews@heraldonline.com or to 132 W. Main St., Rock Hill, SC 29730.
 Deadline for the Thursday column is 5 p.m.
 Monday.
 Deadline for the Sunday column is 5 p.m.
 Wednesday.

 Comments